rumbamanagement/datascientist_salarypredict_project/README.md

 The relevent independent variables are selected and  transformed the categorical variables into dummy variables.
 The data is splitted into training set and test set with a test size of 20%.

 Three different models are used; Multiple Linear Regression, LASSO Regression and Random Forest.
 The models are evaluated using one of the evaluation metrics that is Mean Absolute Error.
 MAE is easy to interpret and outliers aren’t particularly bad in for this type of model.
-This is the easiest of the metrics to understand, since it's just the average error.¶
+This is the easiest of the metrics to understand, since it's just the average error.

 The Random Forest model performs better (MAE = 11.11) than other models on the test and validation sets.

-Linear Regression : MAE = 822877862.1200092
+* Linear Regression : MAE = 822877862.1200092
-LASSO Regression : MAE = 23.40219396588572
+* LASSO Regression : MAE = 23.40219396588572
-Random Forest : MAE = 11.115277777777775
+* Random Forest : MAE = 11.115277777777775